|

 motions with solar orbit.
 The lunar orbit and rotations ratios both

-equate to solar orbit with the same integer equation, one less per
+equate to solar orbit with the same integer equation (one less per

-solar orbit, to produce the number of moons and days (x - solar orbits
+solar orbit) to produce the number of moons and days (x - solar orbits

 = y, specifically l - o = m and r - o = d).
+For the inner planets, their sidereal and synodic difference also equals solar orbits.

 x - 1